PolyrhythmicDrop/DuelingDuelsters/docs/articles/welcome.md

 uid: welcome
 ---

-# Dueling Duelsters Player Guide
+# Welcome to the Arena

 Welcome to Dueling Duelsters!
 The arena can be a dangerous, foreboding place for new Duelsters.
 Luckily, you have your trusty **Player Guide** to help you along the way.